gitter-badger/git-town/CONTRIBUTING.md

 ```

 In this example, feature 1 (which was cut straight from `master`) is currently under review.
-While waiting for the LGTM there, the developer has started to work on feature 2.
+While waiting for the LGTM there, the developer has started to work on the next feature.
-Feature 2 needs some of the changes that are introduced by feature 1.
+This work (let's call it "feature 2") needs some of the changes that are introduced by feature 1.
 Since feature 1 hasn't shipped yet, we can't cut feature 2 straight off master,
 but must cut it off feature 1, so that `feature2` sees the changes made by `feature1`.
 This means `feature2` is a child branch of `feature1`.